 By Professional Organiser Amy Kennedy – The Organising Bee

 Travelling by its nature is unpredictable.
-There are many factors outside of our control – unexpected delays, roadworks or detours can impact the length of our journey.
-If you add in the unpredictable nature of a tired, bored or hungry child it can be exhausting and emotionally draining for all involved, particularly on a long distance or interstate road trip.
+There are many factors outside of our control – unexpected delays, roadworks or detours can impact successful road trips.
+If you add in the unpredictable nature of a tired, bored or hungry child it can be exhausting and emotionally draining.

 When travelling with young kids, it is more important than ever to be prepared and organised.
-Amy Kennedy, mother of 3 children and Professional Home Organiser from The Organising Bee shares her 5 top tips for a smoother and less stressful road trip for both children and parents.
+Amy Kennedy, mother of 3 children and Professional Home Organiser from The Organising Bee shares her 5 top tips for a smoother and a less stressful holiday for successful road trips.

 HAVE A PLAN TO KEEP YOUR CHILDREN ENTERTAINED

-To help prevent boredom in the car which can often lead to a temper tantrum, I suggest packing a small activity pack for each child.
-In the pack, include a selection of little age appropriate toys and activities that are new to your child that you know they will enjoy (not their old favourites).
+To help entertain kids on successful road trips, I suggest packing a small activity pack for each child.
+In the pack, include a selection of age appropriate toys and activities that are new to your child that you know they will enjoy.

-You want to include toys that will engage your child for a long period of time and promote quiet independent play.
+I advice you to include toys that will engage your child for long periods of time and promote quiet independent play.
 Sticker and activity books, magnetic story tins, large threading beads or colouring-in books with crayons or pencils are all good options.
-You want to avoid toys with lots of small parts that they can accidentally drop and loose in the footwell of the car.
+You want to avoid toys with lots of small parts that they can accidentally drop and lose in the footwell of the car.

 Family games like I Spy, Spotto or Car Cricket can also be good tools to keep the kids entertained.
-Depending on the age of your child and your family’s preferences, you may wish to include a tablet or similar electronic devise in the activity pack, storing the charger and cables separately in Cable & Charger Organiser Bags to prevent damage.
+Depending on the age of your child and your family’s preferences, you may wish to include a tablet or similar electronic device.
+Chargers and cables can be stored in a Cable & Charger Organiser Bag to prevent damage.

-A child’s hunger very rarely aligns with our travel schedule.
-Help allay the “I’m hungry, are we there yet” scenario, pre-preparing a range of healthy bite-size snacks is essential to keep their energy going and ‘hangry’ at bay.
-Even a small bag of lollies which they may not ordinarily have the opportunity to eat may help make the trip feel special.
+A child’s hunger very rarely aligns with your travel schedule.
+The “I’m hungry, are we there yet” scenario is imminent.
+Even a small bag of lollies which they may not ordinarily have the opportunity to eat may help make these successful road trips exciting.

-Carsickness and toilet breaks are going to be inevitable when travelling with young kids and often do not align with roadside rest stops.
-To ensure that you are equipped for any emergency from a toilet stop to car sickness, I advise packing an emergency pack.
+Car sickness and toilet breaks are inevitable when travelling with young kids and often do not align with roadside rest stops.
+Moreover, to ensure that you are equipped for any emergency from a toilet stop to car sickness, I advise packing an emergency pack.

-In a waterproof bag in an area of the car that is easy to reach pack a range of toileting and quick cleaning supplies, including a bottle of water, some nappy bags or scented garbage bags, antibacterial wipes, baby wipes, hand sanitizer, toilet paper, tissues, travel medicine kit, some spare underwear and depending on the age of your child a potty.
+I recommend a range of items to be placed in a waterproof bag in an easy to reach area of the car.
+A range of toileting and quick cleaning supplies, including a bottle of water, some nappy bags or scented garbage bags, antibacterial wipes, baby wipes, hand sanitizer, toilet paper, tissues, travel medicine kit, some spare underwear and depending on the age of your child, a potty.

 In the side pocket of each door of the car, include a disposable vomit bag which is available from a chemist.
-It may even be useful to include a change of clothes for you and your children in the event of a vomiting child and an air freshener like the DampRid Odour Genie 226g Lavender Vanilla couldn’t go astray.
+It may even be useful to include a change of clothes for you and your children in the event of a vomiting child.
+Moreover, an air freshener like the DampRid Odour Genie 226g Lavender Vanilla couldn’t go astray.

 TAKE LONG AND REGULAR REST AND PLAY BREAKS